 5. Hair Masks

-Pregnancy is beautiful.
-But, it comes with its own set of problems.
+Pregnancy is beautiful, but it comes with its own set of problems.
 Itchy scalp is one of them.
 Thankfully, you can treat your itchy scalp if you know what’s causing it.
 If it is your hormones, talk to your doctor to find a solution to help balance them.
 Drink water, exercise, eat healthy, stay stress-free, sleep well, take supplements, and take care of your hair during pregnancy by implementing the solutions mentioned above.
 Your scalp itching will reduce in a few weeks’ time.
-Take care!

 Why does my scalp feel sore during pregnancy?